softwaresaved/distance-consultancy/Governance.md

 > A separate measure of the number of 'serious' users of Distance is those on the distance-sampling email list.
 These people are prepared to receive several emails a week on the topic of distance sampling, so can be taken to be somewhat committed to the subject.
 Not all members of the list are necessarily Distance users, but we expect that most are.

-Questions:

-* How is the data stored?
-  *  Old data (pre-new website) is stored on `\\SHELOB\www\htmlruwpa\distance\log` a network share/webserver at CREEM.
-New data is stored in a Google Spreadsheet.
+Impact data from the old Distance web-site is stored on a local network share/web server within CREEM at St. Andrews, `\\SHELOB\www\htmlruwpa\distance\log`.
+Impact data for the new web-site is stored within a Google spreadsheet to which Dave Miller, Eric Rexstad and Len Thomas have access.
+Analysis is documented (`Y:\Workshops\Distance\DistanceDownloads\getdownloadsfromemail.r`) and is currently manual.
-* Where is the data held?
-  *  See above.
-* Who has access?
-More than one team member?
-  *  Thomas, Miller, Rexstad
-* Is the analysis process documented?
-  *  Partially; see `Y:\Workshops\Distance\DistanceDownloads\getdownloadsfromemail.r`
-* Is it automated?
-  *  No

 Consider cross-referencing e-mails from downloaders with e-mails to the forum e.g. a serious user could be a downloader who has submitted N+ e-mails to the forum.